 Another vice is depression.
-Depression strikes people whose weakness is a gloomy disposition.
-The triggering cause is generally a sense of loss or failure.
+Depression strikes people whose weakness is a gloomy disposition, or a disposition that vacillates between gloom and giddy agitation.
+The triggering cause may be a sense of loss or failure.
 A common sustaining cause or fuel is separation from other people.
 After falling into feelings of depression, the victim must not run away and hide.
 The natural tendency is to crawl under the covers.
 It is much better to stay around people, especially those with an encouraging outlook.
 But to prevent depression is easier than to stop it once it has begun.
 It is important to cultivate Biblical responses to failure and loss.

 Failure in all its forms (whether in work or in personal relationships or in any other arena of life) engenders self-hatred, which is really an anger directed inward.
 The remedy is the same as for any other kind of anger.
 It is forgiveness.
 If your failure involves sin, you start the healing process by repenting of your sin and obtaining God’s forgiveness as grounds for forgiving yourself.
 Yet some people sink into depression over failures that are not really their fault, such as the disabled person who hates himself because he is different.
 And there are other people who wallow in misery over sinful mistakes even after they have sought and received God’s forgiveness.
 In both cases, the victim of self-reproach must look to God's love (1 John 3:18-20).
 John here is exhorting us to live in obedience to God, so that we can be confident of His approval.
 Then through faith that God is the only judge whose opinion counts, we will escape self-condemnation.